martinodn/Performance-comparison-of-ML-Classifiers/README.md

 # AMML-Small-Project
- A small project for the exam of Algorithmic Methods and Machine Learning to be delivered in order to register for the exam.
+ A small project for the exam of Algorithmic Methods and Machine Learning to be delivered for the exam.